seanpm2001/http-extensions/draft-ietf-httpbis-sfbis.md

       1. Let byte be the result of applying ASCII encoding to char.
       2. Append byte to byte_array.
 4. Reached the end of input_string without finding a closing DQUOTE; fail parsing.

+NOTE: many UTF-8 decoders by default accept high-surrogate and low-surrogate code points; thus it may be necessary to configure the decoder to reject invalid UTF-8 byte sequences.

+Examples of invalid byte sequences are "%80" (truncated UTF-8 sequence) and "%ed%ba%ad" (surrogate code point U+DEAD).

 # IANA Considerations {#iana}